stewartweiss/ossd_resources/opensourcelinks.md

 git commands on the internal representation used by git to represent a repository.

+### Unix/Linux Resources

 * [Bash Reference Manual](https://www.gnu.org/software/bash/manual/bash.html) is the GNU reference manual for bash.
 If you need details about things, or want to learn more, this is a good place to browse.

 * [Bash Cheat Sheet](http://cheatsheetworld.com/programming/unix-linux-cheat-sheet/)
 is a very simple cheat sheet for people who know almost no basic bash.

 * [Linux Scripting Tutorial](https://bash.cyberciti.biz/guide/Main_Page) is a tututorial on writing bash scripts in Linux.

+### IRC Resources

+* [Opensource.com IRC Quick Start Guide](https://opensource.com/article/16/6/irc-quickstart-guide) is a good page to read to learn something about IRC and how it is used.

+* [Opensource.com IRC Getting Started Guide](https://opensource.com/article/16/6/getting-started-irc) provides soem basic nuts and bolts information for using IRC.

+* [Opensource.com IRC Client Guide](https://opensource.com/life/15/11/top-open-source-irc-clients) has a list of some IRC clients for various platforms.

+* [Greenday's List of (IRC)Chat Commands](http://www.greenday.net/chat/commands.html) is a comprehensive listof IRC commands.

+* [IRC General Help](https://www.irchelp.org/) is a landiong page with links to many IRC related resources.

+* [irchelp.org's IRC tutorial](https://www.irchelp.org/faq/irctutorial.html) is a very good tutorial on IRC.

+* [IRC Cheatsheet](cheat_sheet_irc_v2.pdf) is an IRC cheat sheet courtesy of OpenSource.com.